p516entropy/NearSocial.DevGovGigsUpdates/near-social-fuzzy-search/README.md

 - Example: `code eterium hakk on hakaton about zk`

 ## License
-This widget is licensed under the MIT License.
+The widget is licensed under the MIT License.